Alla pagina in lingua italiana

 (Il libro è scritto in Italiano, ISBN 9788890471520)

-degree with full marks in Mechanical Engineering at Turin Polytechnic University in
+received his degree with full marks in Mechanical Engineering at Turin

-1978.
-Even before graduating he was offered a contract at Fiat Mirafiori
+Polytechnic University.
+Even before graduating he was offered a contract

-in Turin, where for the following five years he worked at the automotive
+at Fiat Mirafiori in Turin, where for the many years he worked at the

 (alla versione italiana)